-We are a diverse group of researchers devoted to investigating the potential impacts of environmental contamination (e.g. pesticides, endocrine disruptors, industrial compounds) on environmental, animal, and human health.
-Broadly speaking, we focus on reproductive biology, neurotoxicology, and comparative endocrinology and physiology, using methods in transcriptomics, proteomics, computational biology, and mitochondrial bioenergetics.
-Our research group has worked with a variety of fish species including zebrafish, fathead minnow, largemouth bass, rainbow darter, and shortnose sturgeon, and utilize both laboratory and field research.
+We are a diverse group of researchers devoted to investigating the potential impacts of environmental toxicants (e.g. pesticides, endocrine disruptors, industrial compounds) on environmental, animal, and human health.
+Broadly speaking, we focus on reproductive biology, neurotoxicology, and comparative physiology, using omics approaches, NAMs, computational biology, and mitochondrial biology.
+Our research group works with rodents, cell lines, fish models (zebrafish, largemouth bass, tilapia, sturgeon), and even Florida manatees.
+Our studies are both laboratory and field driven.

 He was the inaugural recipient of The Gorbman – Bern New Independent Investigator Award given by the North American Society for Comparative Endocrinology, and was recognized by the Canadian Society of Zoology as a promising Young Investigator in 2013.